 $40 for 2 entries, and an additional $10 per entry

 Current members of the Watercolor USA Honor Society will be charged $30.00 total: one entry with up to two artworks with one additional entry for $10.
-Contact WHS for PROMO code used at check out.
+Contact WHS for PROMO code used at check out a few weeks prior to the opening of the portal.

 Paul Jackson spent his adventurous childhood in Starkville Mississippi.
 He discovered his passion for watercolor at Mississippi State University in 1985.
 He received a Master of Fine Arts degree in Missouri in 1992 and has since been relentless in pursuit of his creative dreams, receiving top honors in national and international competitions, contributing his art to a vast library of magazines and books and sharing his creative influence to all corners of the earth.